tencentyun/intlcloud-documents/product/云智大数据平台服务/Sparkling数据仓库套件/操作指南/数据开发_intl.md

 In the left pane of the SQL IDE interface, you can view all the created and authorized data in the current cluster.
 ![](https://main.qcloudimg.com/raw/88b61430f99dcc8023325b82f6819470.png)
 c.
 Edit the SQL code.
 The SQL editor on the right can be used to edit the code.
 Currently, SQL supports DDL and DML syntax and is fully compatible with ANSI SQL 2003.
-After editing, click **Execute** below to view the time used, update time and running result and visualize or download the data.
+After editing, click **Execute** below to view the time used, update time and running result as well as complete data visualization or download.
 ![](https://main.qcloudimg.com/raw/77cc986281b6720e2c69bfcca6098bb7.png)